Project

 If you (or someone else) submit a PR it will be considered for merging, just like every other PR.
 For obvious reasons someone who is in a region that uses it should do that, everything else would be super slow and inefficient.

-Updated by saen acro over 3 years ago
+Updated by saen acro almost 4 years ago

 Alan Z. wrote: